Math 322

 Problem sets will be assigned as follows:

-There will be one cumulative take-home Final Examination, emphasizing the later material.
-It is due on Friday, May 7th, 2021, on CrowdMark.
+There will be one cumulative take-home Final Examination, emphasizing the later material, due by May 2nd, 2024, on GradeScope.

 Project.
-There will be one data analysis project due by Monday, May 3rd, 2021, on CrowdMark.
-A one-page Project Outline is due Friday April 16th, 2021.
+There will be one data analysis project due by May 1st, 2024, on GradeScope.
+A one-page Project Outline is due April 16th, 2024.
 Late projects will not be accepted.
 Projects may be selected from this list, or chosen by the student with the prior approval of the instructor.

 Grading.
 One score will be assigned for homework, one for the midterm examination, one for the final examination, and one for the project.
 These four will contribute in respective shares of 40%, 20%, 20%, and 20% to the course score.
 Letter grades, computed from the course score, will be at least the following: